 By Yukon Charlie’s Trailblazer, Trish Borboa

 I have been running in the Yukon Charlie’s Race Ultra Lite Running Snowshoes for a couple months now and I have to say I really enjoy them!
 When you start out snowshoe running, you want to make sure and use an actual snowshoe made for running and this one is excellent.
-Here are some of the main specs and my thoughts.
+Here are some of the main specs and my thoughts on the Ultra Light Snowshoes.

 Feather weight 7075-T6 rocker frame with V-tail and TECH WEAVE™ decking make an ultra-lite base platform